Our work should:

 As problem solvers, designers and developers, we have the responsibility and opportunity to shape the digital revolution.
 Our future work deeply affect the interactions between individuals, corporations and computers.

-We need to innovate, collaborate, provoke, be punk, set data free, explore and experiment.
 Let’s use technology to solve societies actual problems and create a sustainable, fun and lovable internet for everyone.